aniruddhap19/AI-enabled-crosswalk/README.md

-upload Code to arduino before running script make sure to have necessary libraries for openCV
+upload Code to arduino before running script and make sure to have necessary libraries for openCV